 There are two ways of treating your brows during scabbing.

-The first one is dry healing and it is said to give better results.
-Dry healing means letting your brows recover naturally, without using any cosmetic products, ie. aftercare ointments.
+The first one is dry healing.
+It means letting your brows recover naturally, without using any cosmetic products, i.e. aftercare ointments.

 On the other hand, there is ointment healing or wet healing.
-It means applying an ointment or a cream on your microbladed eyebrows.
+It means applying an ointment onto your microbladed eyebrows.
 Ointment healing can reduce and soothe scabbing.

 Microblading aftercare routine is prescribed by the technician.
 Your artist will know which type of healing is better for you depending on your skin type.
 If you are irritated by scabbing and you can’t resist scratching your microbladed brows, your artist will suggest ointment healing.